shamash

 n.
 The caretaker of a synagogue.

 n.
-Personal assistant / aide / gofer, especially to a rabbi or in the Hollywood entertainment industry.
+A personal assistant, especially to a rabbi or in the Hollywood entertainment industry.

 n.
-Candle lit first and then used to light other hanukah candles.
+The candle lit first and then used to light other Hannukah candles.

 Example Sentences